 Geographical names such as “Hillcrest”, “River View”, “Heath”, “The Oaks” and “The Moorings”, often applied with no apparent relevance to the local scenery, flora or topography.

-Exotic names derived from Polynesian, Maori and a variety of South-East Asian dictionaries, for example “Rosmah Kita”, “Kia Ora”, “Nunyati”, “Te Arawa” “Fiji” and “Daraji”.
+Exotic names derived from Maori, Polynesian and a variety of other South-East Asian dictionaries, for example “Rosmah Kita”, "Vanuatu", “Kia Ora”, “Nunyati”, “Te Arawa” “Fiji” and “Daraji”.

 The Great War references to famous European battle fields such as “Pozieres”, “Peronne”, “Lourdes” and “Florennes”, and battleships such as “Vindex”.